 Eliana's Light is entering a new partnership with Mary's Center, a community health center that provides integrated health, education, and social support services to 40,000 individuals "whose needs often go unmet by the public and private systems" throughout the Washington, DC area.
 "Mary's Center uses a holistic, multi-pronged approach to help each participant access individualized services that set them on the path toward good health, stable families, and economic independence."
 Eliana's Light has made three deliveries to Mary's Center of in-kind donations of stress-relief toys and tools for families that Mary's Center serves (e.g., CDs on mindfulness and meditation for children and teens, arts and crafts kits designed to support physical and occupational therapy, and related items).
-We are looking forward to working with Mary's Center's staff and families to expand Mary's Center's complementary health care programming while helping the families Mary's Center serves when these families are at home.
+We are looking forward to working with Mary's Center's staff and families to expand Mary's Center's integrative care programming while helping the families Mary's Center serves when these families are at home.

 Eliana's Light is supporting The Children's Inn at NIH in its efforts to respond to family support needs and "reduce the burden of illness through therapeutic, educational, and recreational programming".
 The Children's Inn at NIH is a "place like home" for children and families participating in groundbreaking research at the National Institutes of Health.
 To start our collaboration, Eliana's Light donated 40 stress balls to the fathers who were staying at The Children's Inn with their children on Father's Day.
 Stress balls are a visual representation of the importance of self-care and also serve as a useful relaxation tool.
 Eliana's Light also regularly provides in-kind donations to children and their caregivers staying at the Inn (e.g., relaxation-type toys and books).
 In the future, we're planning to support programming within The Children's Inn that relates to the integrative care services.